Alexander Neville

 Created rich user interfaces backed by a federated GraphQL supergraph resolving queries over more than 20 subgraph microservices.
 Developed scripts and tooling to streamline development, testing and business operations.

-I have enjoyed learning about the performance characteristics, trade-offs and implementation details of large-scale distributed data systems like Confluent Cloud (Kafka), Bigtable and Colossus (Google's distributed file system).
+I have enjoyed learning about the performance characteristics, trade-offs and implementation details of large-scale distributed systems like Confluent Cloud (Kafka), Bigtable and Colossus (Google's distributed file system).

 I'm looking into Unix APIs, Linux ABIs, pseudo file systems, standard libraries, compiler toolchains, language runtimes etc. as part of an ongoing effort to understand a machine and its operating system at the byte level.

 I am very enthusiastic about my Arch Linux, Sway, Neovim, tmux setup - you can find the configuration files here.
 My blog/documentation website, an older project, can be read here.
+I publish some of the photos I take here.